d3-geomap/site/content/docs/map-properties.md

 #### units - optional

 The name of the `topojson.objects` property that contains the geographic units to display on the map.

+#### width - optional

+The width of the map.
+By default will be set to the width of the containing element, i. e. the element passed to the selection.

 #### zoomFactor - optional